haveyoudebuggedit/terraform-provider-ovirt/docs/resources/ovirt_disk_attachments.md

 - **remove_unmanaged** (Boolean) Completely remove attached unmanaged disks, not just detach.

-!> Do not use this resource when using ovirt_disk_attachment (singular) on the same VM as it will cause a ping-pong effect of resources being created and removed on each run.

-!> Use with care!
+~> Use with care!
 This option will delete all disks attached to the current VM that are not managed, not just detach them!

 ### Read-Only